Making an API Request¶

 Content-Type | Yes | Message body type (or format).
 You are advised to use the default value application/json. |

-X-Auth-Token | No (Mandatory for token-based authentication) | User token.
-Response for calling the "Obtaining a User Token" API.
-This API is the only one that does not require authentication.
+X-Auth-Token | Mandatory for token authentication | User token.
+It is the response to the API for obtaining a user token (only this API does not require authentication).
 After the request is processed, the value of X-Subject-Token in the response header (Header) is the token value. |

 X-Language | No | Request language |